-It is fair to say that most employers are mindful of the need to follow a correct and fair procedure when it comes to dismissing an employee, but a recent case has emphasised the need for this thorough approach to also be applied to disciplinary proceedings where a final written warning is a more likely outcome.
+It is fair to say that most employers are mindful of the need to follow a correct and fair procedure when it comes to dismissing an employee, but the case has emphasised the need for this thorough approach to also be applied to disciplinary proceedings where a final written warning is a more likely outcome.
 Does it raise the question, how sure are you that your supervisors and managers further down the chain of command are aware of the need to follow the correct procedures in all aspects of disciplinary procedures?

-A recent case has highlighted the need for fairness, not just at the dismissal stage, but throughout earlier stages of a disciplinary process.
-It is essential that a final written warning is issued fairly if you intend to rely on it in the future to justify dismissal of an employee.
+A case has highlighted the need for fairness, not just at the dismissal stage, but throughout earlier stages of a disciplinary process.
+It is essential that a final written warning is issued fairly if you intend to rely on it in the future to justify the dismissal of an employee.

 In Adegobola v Marks and Spencer Plc, the Tribunal found that it had no jurisdiction to consider whether a final written warning issued to an employee prior to their dismissal was unfair.
 The Tribunal argued that any appeal hearing and later investigation by the employer would have cured any defect in earlier disciplinary procedures.
 Therefore, the Tribunal dismissed employee’s claims for unfair dismissal.